spectrocloud/librarium/docs/docs-content/getting-started/vmware/deploy-pcg.md

 VMware vSphere.

     - The following IP address requirements must be met in your VMware vSphere environment:
         - One IP address available for the single-node PCG deployment.
-Refer to the [PCG Sizing](../../clusters/pcg/manage-pcg/scale-pcg-nodes.md) section for more information on sizing.
         - One IP address reserved for cluster repave operations.
         - One IP address for the Virtual IP (VIP).
         - DNS must be able to resolve the domain `api.spectrocloud.com`.